 The IRS has completed its examination of our income tax returns for all years through 2016.
 Various states are examining our state tax returns and the tax years of those tax returns currently under examination vary by state, with most of the periods relating to tax years 2000 and forward.
-Various foreign jurisdictions are examining our tax returns and the tax years of those tax returns currently under examination vary by country, with most of the periods relating to tax years 2010 and forward.
+Various foreign jurisdictions are examining our tax returns and the tax years of those tax returns currently under examination tax years 2010 and forward.